TristanBale/data_logger_plotter/README.md

 # data_logger_plotter
-Code for identifying down time of audio device output
+Code for identifying downtime of audio device output

+Input different values for the window of search (seconds), range for error, etc.